Multi-agent blind quantum computation without universal cluster states: Background

-Quantum circuits with gates only from Clifford Group can be simulated efficiently on a classical computer \cite{Aaronson2004ImprovedCircuits}.
+From the Gottesman–Knill theorem, Quantum circuits containing gates only from the Clifford group can be simulated efficiently on a classical computer \cite{Aaronson2004ImprovedCircuits}.
 After a quantum circuit is written into a ZX-diagram, it is possible to simplify the diagram and remove Clifford operations before further modifications.
 This technique has been developed for circuit simplification~\cite{Duncan2019Graph-theoreticZX-calculus}.

 \begin{example} A graph-like ZX-diagram.
-A graph-like ZX-diagram must have only Z-spiders (green), and the internal connection are only Hadamard wires (dashed-blue line).
-There are no self-loops or parallel wires, and each spider is connected to at most one input or output. (a) represents an original circuit written into ZX-diagram. (b) represents the equivalent graph-like ZX-diagram from (a).
-The open Hadamard edges with the ellipsis denote some arbitrary configuration that is abbreviated.
+A graph-like ZX-diagram must have only Z-spiders (green), and the internal connections are only Hadamard wires (dashed-blue line).
+There are no self-loops or parallel wires, and each spider is connected to at most one input or output. (a) demonstrates \SXE{a schematic of} an original circuit written into ZX-diagram. \SXE{It can be created by substituting each quantum gate in the circuit with its corresponding ZX-diagram component.
+This diagram contains both X and Z spiders, with each row representing a qubit and each column denoting a layer of the circuit.} (b) \SXE{demonstrate schematics of a graph-like ZX-Diagram, comprised solely of Z spiders and Hadamard edges.
+A graph-like ZX-Diagram that is equivalent to a diagram like (a) can always be found \cite{Duncan2019Graph-theoreticZX-calculus}.
+In a graph-like ZX-diagram, the columns and rows no longer correspond directly to a gate layer or a qubit.} The open Hadamard edges with the ellipsis denote some arbitrary configuration that is abbreviated.

 1em

 \tikzfig{steps/graph-like-ZX-diagram} \end{example}